swfans/swars/doc/campaign-syndict-missions.md

-## Missions diagram of the Syndicate campaign
+## Missions diagram of the Eurocorp campaign

 ```mermaid
 stateDiagram-v2